 I'm just a gamer who came to ModDB to break into modding community.
 I'm a 22 year old amateur writer and a game designer wannabe trying to understand the world around him.
-I don't have any special skills or talents, but I like comming up with and writing down ideas for stories, etc. I have limited interests, I dislike a lot of things, and if I named all of them no one would want to talk to me anymore.
+I never made anything but one can dream.

 In the context of all the week-long delays and the questionable PR skills of the devs, the released product's quality is an atrocious show of lack of any talent in making games in general.
 This is about the same level of skills the likes of Digital Homicide display.
 It's almsot as if I tried to make a game by my own and still released it on Steam.

 The whole development process behind HDTF bears an uncanny resemblance to The Room, I’m not even joking; a guy who arrived to USA manages to somehow convince a bunch of more and less talented people to fulfill his crazy vision, can afford hiring actors (famous YouTubres!?), and in the end, fails terribly.
 But while Wiseau’s magnum opus has great ironic value, HDTF didn’t even manage to live up to this expectation.
 We all (well, some of us) knew it was going to turn out bad, but at least I thoght it would be funny.
 It's not.